rubocop/ruby-style-guide/README.md

 * <a name="no-for-loops"></a>
     Do not use `for`, unless you know exactly why.
-Most of the time iterators should be used instead. `for` is implemented in terms of `each` (so you're adding a level of indirection), but with a twist - `for` doesn't introduce a new scope (unlike `each`) and variables defined in its block will be visible outside it.
+Most of the time iterators should be used instead. `for` is implemented in terms of `each` (so you're adding a level of indirection), but with a twist&mdash;`for` doesn't introduce a new scope (unlike `each`) and variables defined in its block will be visible outside it.
 <sup>[[link](#no-for-loops)]</sup>

   ```Ruby